Home Activities: Early Childhood

 Messages from Ms. Adrian

-Our early childhood specialist will share short videos of rhymes, fingerplays, and flannel board stories for little ones at home on the Library’s YouTube channel on Wednesdays at 10 am.
+Our early childhood specialist shares short videos of rhymes, fingerplays, and flannel board stories for little ones at home on the Library’s YouTube channel

 Early Literacy Activity Calendar